 From the top of the Cable Car, you can wander through the 25-hectare Botanic Garden, then catch a free shuttle bus to Zealandia, Wellington's must-visit wildlife sanctuary.
 This fully-fenced predator-free eco-sanctuary covers a 225-hectare forested valley and reservoir lake.
 It's home to more than 40 native bird species, as well as native reptiles and countless native plants.
 To get the most from your visit, book a guided tour.
 They operate during the day, at twilight and at night.

 Getting out on the harbour to experience the city from the water is another way to approach Wellington sightseeing.
 You can hire kayaks or paddle boards from the wharf area or take a guided kayak tour.
 If you'd rather keep your feet dry, pack a picnic and catch a ferry to Matiu-Somes Island in the middle of the harbour.
 The island is a predator-free scientific reserve with a 40-minute loop track, 360° harbour and city views, remnants from both world wars, historic quarantine buildings and a vintage lighthouse.

 Best time to visit Wellington

 You can feel confident about visiting Wellington in any season.
-Summer is surprisingly quiet in the CBD, because business travellers are fewer, but in spring the city pulses with excitement as the World of Wearable Arts Award Show takes to the stage at TSB Arena.
+Summer is surprisingly quiet in the CBD, because business travellers are fewer, but in spring the city pulses with excitement as the World of Wearable Arts Award Show (back in 2021) takes to the stage at TSB Arena.
 Average highs range from 20°C in summer to around 12°C in winter.
 The city experiences a lot of glorious weather but can be windy, so pack a rain jacket and a robust umbrella.

 How much will it cost?